 Australian pilot Russell Crane has received a provisional patent for the Green Orientation Light — or GO Light — a cockpit lighting system designed to solve the problem of spatial disorientation.

 “The GO Light is a system of light fixtures that will give pilots a constant reference point of the horizon in their peripheral vision, helping them stay continually aware of the plane’s attitude,” Crane said.

 Eclipse Aerospace reports that all 2014 Eclipse 500 PLUS upgrade positions have been sold.

 Since the program commenced March 12, more than 60 Eclipse Jet owners have selected the Eclipse 500 PLUS upgrade for their aircraft, company officials said.

-Aircraft: Piper Seneca.
+Aircraft: Piper Comanche.
 Injuries: None.
-Location: San Marcos, Texas.
+Location: Blacksburg, Va.
 Aircraft damage: Substantial.

 What reportedly happened: The accident happened during the approach to land.
 The pilot had the left fuel selector set to the left main tank and the right fuel selector was set to the right main tank.
 The engine began to lose power during the approach.

 You’ve decided to consider sharing your wings.
 Good for you!
 Like sharing a life, sharing an asset can benefit numerous people and allow them to potentially do more than going it alone.

 But it also can complicate life.
 Making a logical decision about co-ownership can help you get more for your flying investment.

 OSHKOSH — Sonex Aircraft reports that the SubSonex Personal Jet model JSX-2 achieved first flight on Thursday, July 10, completing a series of initial flight tests through the remainder of the week.